nprapps/dailygraphics/README.md

     _add_graphic(slug, 'scatterplot')
 ```

-Lastly, commit your new graphic template and your fabfile changes.
+Finally, commit your new graphic template and your fabfile changes.
 Your new graphic template is now ready to use.

 Keeping the graphics directory clean
 ------------------------------------